SamarthMahendra/MultiChannelAudioBroadCaster/README.md

  Audio Scream Server | Real-Time Audio Streaming Over WebSockets

- You need blackhole, just run the server in two different ports, one for client and server
+ You need blackhole, just run the server in two different ports, one for client and server, server v1 works properly